BeauJoh/thesis/source/13-chapter-5-making-predictions.md

 ### Constructing the Random Forest Performance Model

 The random forest model is used to estimate the execution times based on the 28 AIWC metrics for all 64k observations.
-This regression model uses the measured execution times from EOD as the response and AIWC metrics as a predictor variables.
+This regression model uses the measured execution times from EOD as the response and AIWC metrics as predictor variables.
 Other predictive models such as linear regression, Principal component regression, generalised linear models, vectorized generalised additive models, however, were discarded due to their multivariate outcomes.
 K-nearest neighbours were also considered but the dimensionality of the search-space was too high.
 Feed-forward general networks with multiple hidden layers were considered but the sample size was insufficient to ensure valid convergence of the learning function and also the network structure was too simple for the complicated manifold induced by the data.